Financial Aid & Billing

-- $1,372 per quarter hour if enrolled in more than 18 credit hours
+- Students will be charged an additional $1,535 per credit if enrolled in more than 18 credit hours.

-Additionally, there is a student activity fee of $140 per quarter for full-time students.
-This also provides students with an RTD bus and light rail pass.
+- There is a student activity fee of $149 per quarter for full-time students, which provides students with an RTD bus and light rail pass.

 Students are automatically enrolled in the Student Health Insurance Plan.
 We include a premium in your billing statement each fall and spring quarter.